bbauska/JS-svg/README.md

     turbulence type, on the other hand, is more liquid-like in appearance.

-In Figure 8-7, we can see two instances of turbulence on the left and two instances of fractalNoise on the right.
-The values vary only slightly between instances, which should give you a sense of the potential variation offered by this filter primitive.
+<p>In Figure 8-7, we can see two instances of turbulence on the left and
+two instances of fractalNoise on the right.
+The values vary only slightly between instances, which should give you a sense of the potential variation offered by this filter primitive.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~ 65.
 Varying the base frequency and octaves for the two noise types (223) ~~~~~~~~~-->
 <img class="displayed"